datawire/ambassador-docs/docs/edge-stack/1.13/topics/running/running.md

 * If you are using `redirect_cleartext_from`, change the value of this field to point to your cleartext port (e.g., 8080) and set `service_port` to be your TLS port (e.g., 8443).

-## Changing the Configuration Directory
+## Changing the configuration directory

 While running, Ambassador needs to use a directory within its container for generated configuration data.
 Normally this is `/ambassador`, but in some situations - especially if running as non-root - it may be necessary to change to a different directory.
 To do so, set the environment variable `AMBASSADOR_CONFIG_BASE_DIR` to the full pathname of the directory to use, as shown below in this abbreviated example: